wfn

 print_MO_details

-When this keyword is presented, much more information will be output for orbital component analysis.
+When this keyword is present, much more information will be output for orbital component analysis.

 Theoretical Background

 - Orbital localization: The wavefunction can be localized on atoms.
-Qbics uses Boys algorithm.
+Qbics uses the Boys algorithm.

-- Orbital component analysis: The wavefunction can be analyzed in terms of the atomic orbitals.
+- Orbital component analysis: The wavefunction can be analyzed in terms of atomic orbitals.

-For more kinds of wavefunction analysis, one can use Multiwfn.
-Qbics are well compitable with Multiwfn.
+For more advanced wavefunction analyses, one can use Multiwfn.
+Qbics is fully compatible with Multiwfn.

 Input Examples